CAIDA/catalog-data/sources/solution/how_to_get_range_of_allocated_or_reserved_ips/README.md

 **Usage**:

-You can either enter a path to the current IANA IPv4 csv or enter this link, which will download the latest available IPv4space registry: https://www.iana.org/assignments/ipv4-address-space/ipv4-address-space.csv
+You can either enter a path to the current IANA IPv4 csv.

+This link will download the latest available IPv4 space registry: https://www.iana.org/assignments/ipv4-address-space/ipv4-address-space.csv

-`python3 parse_ipv4.py [path/link to csv]`
+`python3 parse_ipv4.py [path to csv]`

 ~~~python
 import pandas as pd